NickKisel/java-project-lvl3/README.md

 Validator v = new Validator();
 ```
 After that create new schema: [StringSchema](#stringschema), [NumberSchema](#numberschema), [MapSchema](#mapschema).
 For start Validation you need to call method `isValid(Object object)` on your schema.
+Validation is made for the specified object according to the specified rules.
 ## StringSchema
 To create validation for String you need use:
 ```ts